bxdoan/bxdoan/README.md

 <div align="center">

-> Go confidently in the direction of your dreams.
-Live the life you have imagined.
+> Knowing you’re different is only the beginning.
+If you accept these differences you’ll be able to get past them and grow even closer.

-> — Henry David Thoreau —
+> — Miss Kobayashi —

 </div>